WebAssembly/design/JITLibrary.md

 interface will likely be fairly low-level, exposing general-purpose primitives rather than higher-level functionality.
 Still, there is a need for higher-level functionality, and for greater flexibility than the WebAssembly spec can provide.
+There is also a need for experimentation, particularly in the area of applications wishing to dynamically generate new code, to determine which features and interfaces are most appropriate.
 JIT and Optimization libraries that would run inside WebAssembly and provide support and higher-level features would fit this need very well.

 Such libraries wouldn't be part of the WebAssembly spec itself, but the concept is relevant to discuss here because features that we can expect to address in